Staff

 Maria Evans graduated from Humboldt State University with a BA in Art and Design.
 Maria apprenticed with sculptor Craig Nutt while living in Tuscaloosa, Alabama and attending the University of Alabama.
 She moved to Princeton in 1993 after her husband (a book conservator) was hired at Princeton University.

 Maria began her work with the Arts Council of Princeton in 1998 teaching children’s ceramics classes.
-Maria served as ACP’s Gallery Manager for four years before becoming the Community Arts Manager and now serves as the Artistic Director for the organization.
+Maria served as ACP’s Gallery Manager for four years before becoming the Community Arts Manager and now serves as the Timothy.
+M. Andrews Artistic Director for the organization.

 Liza Peck